paparadva/ScoreKeeper/README.md

 # ScoreKeeper
-Use this app to keep track of scores during a game.
+Android app to keep score in different kinds of games